 The following graph depicts the trend in net assets, particularly total capital assets.
 Total net capital assets include land, intangible assets, construction in progress, and depreciable capital assets.
 Net capital assets represent capital assets less depreciation.
-Net Capital Assets, depreciable increased approximately \$1.4 million.
-There was an increase in construction in progress of approximately \$96.1 million and total capital assets increased approximately \$97.5 million.
-This was mainly due to the 600,000 square foot manufacturing facility being constructed for Spirit AeroSystems.
+Net Capital Assets, depreciable increased significantly by approximately \$173 million due to the completion of the Spirit facility and the taxiways at the airport.
+In contrast, there was a decrease in construction in progress of approximately \$158 million, and total capital assets increased by approximately \$15 million.